The best ghd straighteners in 2024 as reviewed by beauty editors

 How hot do ghds get?

-This is based on the brand's own research, which found that anything above this temperature can cause structural damage to your hair.
-Yikes.
+Their research also found that anything above this optimum temperature can actually cause structural damage to your hair.
+Yikes!

 How long do ghds last?

-Most ghd straighteners come with a warranty of two years – sometimes as many as three – which gives you some peace of mind when making this big investment.
+Most ghd straighteners come with a warranty of two years, sometimes three, which gives you some peace of mind when making such an investment.
 That said, many users have claimed that their styler has lasted upwards of five years.
-The trick is to take good care of your tool, cleaning it between uses (once cooled down, of course) and storing it in a heat-resistant bag.
+The trick is to take good care of your tool, cleaning it between uses (once cooled down, of course) and storing them in a heat-resistant bag.

-If your hair straighteners aren't maintaining an even heat, or are taking longer to style, it might be an indication that they're past their best.
-Some experts recommend replacing them after four years, but you may find they're still performing very well
+If your hair straighteners aren't maintaining an even heat, or are taking longer to style, it might be that they're past their best.
+Some experts recommend replacing them after four years.

 How to heat protect hair when using ghds

-- Humectants: These act as water magnets that help draw in and retain more moisture.
-Glycerin, panthenol and propylene are all types of humectants that can often be found in heat protectant sprays to deliver hydrated, healthy hair results.
+• Humectants: These act as water magnets that help hair draw in and retain more moisture.
+Glycerin, panthenol, and propylene are all types of humectants that can often be found in heat protectant sprays to deliver hydrated, healthy hair results.

-- Natural oils: These protect the hair cuticle while locking in moisture.
-They work especially well for thicker, curly or natural hair, as these types can often take on heavier product without being weighed down.
-Coconut oil helps to repair split ends and shields your hair against the effects of heat-styling tools – plus, a little goes a long way.
+• Natural oils: These protect the hair cuticle while locking in moisture.
+They work especially well for thicker, curly, or natural hair, as these types can often take on a heavier product without getting weighed down.
+Coconut oil repairs split ends and shields your hair against the effects of heat-styling tools, and a little goes a long way.

 Best ghd hair care products to use with straighteners